-Email marketing is the most important element of your holistic marketing plan.
-It’s just that simple.
+Email marketing is the most important part of your marketing plan.
+As you develop your plans to market yourself and your book, you have to keep email front and center.
 Be present on social media.
 Create engaging videos.
 Write amazing blogs.
 Each has a place in your marketing strategy.
 But none have the reach of email marketing.

 So how do you step up your marketing game to sell more books and connect with more readers?

-Email marketing is a unique proposition for the marketer (or authorpreneur if you like made-up words).
-Anyone searching the web can find your social media, video, and author website.
+Email marketing for authors is a unique proposition for the marketer (or authorpreneur if you like made-up words).
+Anyone searching the web can find your social media, and author website.
 Having access to someone’s inbox is a privilege.
-That person has found you online and decided (based on your content) to give you their email address.
+That person has found you online and decided to give you their email address.

 Email Personalization Matters

 Unlike other methods for reaching your audience, email is personalized.
 In theory, you could send a completely unique, personalized email to each individual on your mailing list.
 That would be hyper-personal—and would take you way too much time.
 But more likely, your email marketing work will focus on developing a templated email so personalized elements can be added.

 You can work in levels of personalization with an email.
 For example, you might narrow your mailing list to email addresses that have previously placed an order.
 Now you can send a personalized email to anyone who has purchased one of your books.
 You can thank them for buying.
 Use specific language like “if you liked my first book, my second one is coming out soon.”